asteroidai/blog/posts/agents.md

 The main functionalities that Sentinel provides:
 1. Customizable supervisors for any tool call
 2. Human in the Loop
-3. Tool stubbing for deterministic testing of agents
+3. Tool stubbing for deterministic evaluation of agents

 ## Supervisors